Hosseinzl/radman_api/README.md

-# radman_api
-add connection string of you sql server to appsetting.json

 # Build tables
+Add connection string of your sql server to appsetting.json

-in package manager console add run `Add-Migration initial` + `Update-Database` to generate tables and update sql server
+In package manager console, run `Add-Migration initial` + `Update-Database` to generate tables and update sql server

 # Add seed data
-in directory of project run `dotnet run seeddata` to add data from Data\seed.cs to database
+In directory of project run `dotnet run seeddata` to add data from Data\seed.cs to database